The old Childcare Voucher Scheme closed in April 2018 and is not available for new applicants.

 What are Childcare Vouchers?

-You could buy up to £243 of vouchers each month, which worked out as a maximum annual saving of £933 if you're a basic rate tax payer.
+You could buy up to £243 of vouchers each month, which works out as a maximum annual saving of £933 if you're a basic rate tax payer.

-You needed to set up a voucher account, and then your employer ordered your vouchers through payroll every month.
+You need to set up a voucher account, and then your employer would order your vouchers through payroll every month.
 You'd usually receive them at the same time as your pay.

 Pros and cons of Childcare Vouchers